Horseshoes & Hand Grenades: Shopify’s New Google Analytics 4 Integration

 With Google’s announcement that it is sunsetting Universal Analytics this coming July, Shopify merchants have been scrambling to implement Google Analytics 4 on their storefronts.

 Up until this month, Shopify has not had a built-in solution for GA4 tracking.
-As a result, free solutions like Fueled’s GA4 Attribution Suite have seen rapid adoption.
+As a result, solutions like Fueled’s GA4 Attribution Suite have seen rapid adoption.

 But now Shopify has a solution, and it’s…well…meh.